quicwg/base-drafts/draft-ietf-quic-transport.md

-If a server does not implement one of the solutions above, it SHOULD send the disable_active_migration transport parameter to inform the client that any address change is likely to terminate the connection, which can lead it to use strategies to avoid NAT rebinding or terminate connections when its IP address changes.
+If a server does not implement one of the solutions above, it SHOULD send the disable_active_migration transport parameter to inform the client that any address change is likely to terminate the connection.
+Clients might infer from this that they might need to avoid NAT rebinding or terminate connections when its IP address changes.

 Regardless of other mitigations, 5-tuple routing introduces new possibilities to create a stateless reset oracle.
 An attacker could tweak the source address